a design approach

 Learning while doing

 A design-driven approach to development emphasises iterative processes (figure 2).
 This means that you learn along the way by continuously exploring, developing and testing.
 In this way, one gets ever closer to the optimal solution for the organisation.
 This approach works when there is a high degree of complexity in the project.
+We adapt the framework to our client’s context.

 Anchoring